 3. REEXAMINATION OF TENANT ELIGIBILITY STATUS

-A. MPHA must reexamine the status of each tenant family relating to eligibility for continued occupancy, the Rent charged and the household composition, once every twenty-four months for families who are not paying Flat Rent and once every three years for families paying Flat Rent or who are on Fixed Income.
+A. MPHA must reexamine the status of each tenant family relating to eligibility for continued occupancy, the Rent charged and the household composition, once every three years.
 However, the initial reexamination after their admission for all families will occur according to the schedule for the development in which they reside.

 MPHA may, at its discretion, fix the time of the next reexamination.
 MPHA will notify Tenants in advance of each reexamination.